Mature Masculine

 The Sellout's Imbalance

-The Sellout is off balance.
-He uses performance to chase approval rather than express truth.
-He cannot tolerate creating without recognition.
+The Sellout uses performance to chase approval rather than express truth.
+He cannot create without recognition.
 He cannot express without validation or stay true when success beckons.

 Inauthenticity: Creates for approval rather than truth.